Cleaning grocery cooler cases regularly should be a no-brainer.

 There is a better solution and it has been proven across thousands of retail stores all across America, the Kaivac Cooler Case Cleaner.

 This superior technology features a specially-designed, indoor pressure washer that balances water pressure and volume to get the job done without harming expensive sensitive equipment.
 There’s also a powerful, three-stage wet vacuum to recover water, soils and other matter before they clog the drain.

-The Cooler Case Cleaner is easy to learn and use.
+When it comes to cleaning grocery cooler cases, the Kaivac Cooler Case Cleaner is easy to learn and super easy to use too.
 Each unit comes with KaiTutor, a video training system that leads the operator through the cleaning process, mounted right on board.
 It works in half the time of conventional, manual procedures freeing up staff for other tasks.
-Plus, it's multifunctional, perfect for cleaning produce, meat and dairy coolers along with onion and potato displays, café areas and more.
+Plus, it’s multifunctional, perfect for cleaning produce, meat and dairy coolers along with onion and potato displays, café areas and more.

 The Cooler Case Cleaner can help supermarkets save money on maintenance, food waste and power bills.
 Stop calling your HVAC specialist and call Kaivac instead.
 Your bottom line with thank you.